Sunday Morning !1:00 am

-He began to build the first Preston Church in 1596.
-The two local Iandowners.
-Lord Hamilton of Preston and John Kerr of Newbattle were reluctant to provide for a parish church.
-Eventually Hamilton donated the site but little financial support and Davidson built, largely at his own expense. the Church, manse and school where Latin.
-Greek and Hebrew were taught.
+Davidson began to build the first Preston Church in 1596.
+The two local Landowners; Lord Hamilton of Preston and John Kerr of Newbattle, were reluctant to provide for a parish church.
+Eventually Hamilton donated the site but little financial support and Davidson built, largely at his own expense. the Church, manse and school where Latin, Greek and Hebrew were taught.
 This tightfistedness continued into the 17th Century when several ministers died deep in debt but this was also the time of the Covenanters who swore to defend the Presbyterian faith and its independence from the state.
-Among them were three Preston Church ministers whose adherence to the Covenant deprived them of their office.The eighteenth century brought the Jacobite rebellions and the Battle of Prestonpans said to be watched by the minister of the day.
-Rev William Carlyle (father of "Jupiter"), from the church tower.
+Among them were three Preston Church ministers whose adherence to the Covenant deprived them of their office.The eighteenth century brought the Jacobite rebellions and the Battle of Prestonpans said to be watched by the minister of the day, Rev. William Carlyle (father of "Jupiter"), from the church tower.
 In 1774 the church was extensively rebuilt and the present shape of the cast-west aisles emerged.
 Galleries were also added and this meant that between 900-1000 people were able to be seated.

 A lot of events within living memory were recalled during the celebrations.
-The gigantic task. all with voluntary labour of course, of cleaning and scraping of the pews to bring them back to their natural colour.
-Then there was the making of folding tables for the hall. a total of twenty and nearly all still in use!
+The gigantic task, all with voluntary labour of course, of cleaning and scraping of the pews to bring them back to their natural colour.
+Then there was the making of folding tables for the hall; a total of twenty and nearly all still in use!
 Sunday School picnics were by horse-drawn cart in the early 1900s. up to the grounds of Prestongrange House.
-In the 1920s the tram was used to go to Messelburgh and in the Fifties and sixties a whole train was hired to go to wonderful faraway places such as Peebles.
-North Berwick and BurntisIand.
-Photographs of the Drama Club's productions were on show and memories of the Hall were recalled, the Sunday School parties, the Kinderspiels, musical evenings, wedding receptions. pantomimes.
+In the 1920s the tram was used to go to Musselburgh and in the Fifties and Sixties a whole train was hired to go to wonderful faraway places such as Peebles, North Berwick and BurntisIand.
+Photographs of the Drama Club's productions were on show and memories of the Hall were recalled as well as the Sunday School parties, the Kinderspiels, musical evenings, wedding receptions. pantomimes.
 Scout concerts and Jumble Sales, and the meetings of the Woman's Guild, the Brownies and the Guides.

-There were visits and messages from former ministers of Preston and Grange Churches and all had one wish in common and that was to look to the filture, to the next four hundred years and this led to the gathering together of items for a space capsule.
+There were visits and messages from former ministers of Preston and Grange Churches and all had one wish in common and that was to look to the future- to the next four hundred years and this led to the gathering together of items for a time capsule.

-In the next milleiiniuni the changing social pressures associated with Sundays that have characterised the eighties and nineties are likely to continue.
-Parishes grow larger, congregations proportionately smaller and there is a developing trend towards a more relaxed approach to worship which sliould appeal to the young people.
+In this new milleiiniuni the changing social pressures associated with Sundays that have characterised the eighties and nineties are likely to continue.
+Parishes grow larger, congregations proportionately smaller and there is a developing trend towards a more relaxed approach to worship which should appeal to the young people.
 The future is in our young people and the fact that our Church has celebrated 400 years bears witness to all the "young people" who have gone before and worked for "their Kirk".

 There are tours available of the church and graveyard which can be arranged by contacting either Session Clerk or Minister.